 - Placement 3 is a six-week placement that will take place in April and May.
 The student is based in a school of his/her choice and in a class between Third and Sixth.
 The placement combines whole-class teaching of the selected class for three weeks as well as structured participation in school-wide teaching and learning initiative.

-- Please refer to School Placement Year 4 Information Sheet here for details.
+- Download School Placement Year 4 Information here.

 - Year 4 students will undertake the Extended Placement.